Global surfaces of section for Reeb flows in dimension three and beyond: Infinitely many closed geodesics on a Riemannian

 The work of Hingston~\cite{hingston,hingston2} triggered many developments.
 Critical points with the above properties, originally called topologically degenerate and later called symplectically degenerate maxima by Viktor Ginzburg, play key role in her proof of the Conley conjecture on standard symplectic tori~\cite{hingston_conley}: {\it Hamiltonian diffeomorphisms on standard symplectic tori must have infinitely many periodic points.} Under the generic assumption that all fixed points have no roots of unit as a Floquet multiplier the conjecture had been settled by Conley and Zehnder in~\cite{CZ_CC}, and extended to all symplectically aespherical manifolds by Salamon and Zehnder in~\cite{SZ} using Floer theory.
 Finally Viktor Ginzburg used Floer theory and Hinsgton's strategy to prove the following result.

 \begin{thm}[Ginzburg~\cite{G}] A Hamiltonian diffeomorphism on a symplectically aespherical closed symplectic manifold has infinitely many periodic points. \end{thm}

 Many versions of the Conley conjecture have been proved.
 For instance, work of Mazzucchelli~\cite{Mazz1} proves that $1$-periodic Tonelli Lagrangians over a closed base with complete Euler-Lagrange flow must have infinitely many closed orbits with integral period.
+See also Lu's paper~\cite{Lu}.
 Work of Hein~\cite{hein} deals with the case of irrational symplectic manifolds.

 Until today geometers and dynamicists struggle to understand precisely the class of phase spaces where the Conley conjecture holds.
 This is an active topic of research.
 See~\cite{GGM} for results on the analogue problem for Reeb flows.